jazzband/django-defender/README.md

 Versions
 ========
+- 0.3
+    - Added management command ``cleanup_django_axes`` to clean up access attempt table.
+    - Added ``DEFENDER_STORE_ACCESS_ATTEMPTS`` config to say if you want to store attempts to DB or not.
+    - Added ``DEFENDER_ACCESS_ATTEMPT_EXPIRATION`` config to specify how long to store the access attempt records in the db, before the management command cleans them up.
+    - changed the Django admin page to remove some filters which were making the page load slow with lots of login attempts in the database.
 - 0.2.2 - bug fix add missing files to pypi package
 - 0.2.1 - bug fix
 - 0.2 - security fix for XFF headers